- Minimum Purchase:

 Below are the available bulk discount rates for each individual item when you purchase a certain amount

 The red maple trees are notorious for their dazzling fall colors.
 The Red Maple (Acer rubrum) is commonly found throughout the midwestern and southern United States.
-There are a few common things found in the varieties of the red maples.
+There are a few everyday things found in the varieties of the red maples.

 This tree is brilliant for attracting wildlife.
 If you are a fan of watching the squirrels scamper around the yard these trees are superb.
 The silver maple is probably more noted for its ability to attract squirrels; the red maple trees are not far behind.